MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 The default implementation is the most used.
 It takes into account:

-* there is only one destination format (the display buffer format),
+* there is only one destination format (the display back buffer format),
 * no drawing is overwritten in the BSP (no GPU, third-party library, etc.),
 * :ref:`non-standard images <section_image_custom_raw>` cannot be used as a source.